iphils/iphils.github.io/_posts/2025-09-09-neet-pg-residence-in-ernakulam.md

 ---
+layout: post
 title: "Neet-PG Residence in Ernakulam"
 date: 2025-09-09
 categories: [Residency, NEET-PG, Ernakulam]
+tags:
+  - blog
 ---

 Are you a NEET-PG aspirant or newly joined resident looking for accommodation in Ernakulam?
 This post brings clarity about where you can stay, what you can expect, and some tips to make your life easy during PG studies in this vibrant Kerala city.

-## Types of Accommodation
+## Types of Accommodation & Residency Details

-- **Hostels:** Both private and institution-run, often closest to major hospitals/colleges.
+**Residency options available:**

+- **Single Room**: ₹14,500/- per month
+- **Double Sharing**: ₹8,000/- per person per month
+- **Triple Sharing**: ₹6,000/- per person per month

+**Food:** While meals are not included in the residence, Tripunithura offers a wide variety of restaurants and homely food services that deliver fresh meals at affordable rates.
+So, finding daily food options is easy and convenient.

+Adjoining the residence, there is a fully air-conditioned study hall for quiet study—an excellent perk for PG aspirants.

+## Facilities Included

+- **Attached bathroom** in every room
+- **Locker facility** for personal belongings in each room
+- **Internet access (WiFi)** available for all residents
+- **Common washing machine** for residents' laundry needs

-- **PGs (Paying Guest):** Many homes and flats offer PG facilities with food/laundry.
+- **PGs (Paying Guest)**: Many homes and flats offer PG facilities with food/laundry.
-- **Rental Apartments:** Good for groups or families, range from single rooms to full flats.
-- **Sharing Flats:** Popular with batches of juniors/seniors; helps reduce costs and build community.

 ## Key Localities